 My dad was a wonder in the kitchen.
-He could whip up some amazing chinese dishes, chicken liver pate, a mean stew and a perfect hollandaise.
+He could whip up some amazing Chinese dishes, chicken liver pate, a mean stew and a perfect hollandaise.
 Toward the end, many things he cooked us we dubbed "fat cooked in fat"—crab, cream, butter and sherry simmered together and glopped on toast, a whole pile of fried chicken wings he called "dinner."
 One such dish I always loved was endive baked in a cheesy cream sauce with bacon.
 A real anomaly considering he otherwise avoided lettuce like the plague.
 But this dish was comforting and wonderful and I occasionally make it for a special treat.
 Along grilled rib eye, of course.
 It makes quite a bit of sauce which is good to sop up with bread or maybe serve over noodles. —savorthis

-- Render bacon, remove to paper towel.
-Add pecans, stirring for a couple minutes, and add to bacon.
-Pour off all but a couple tablespoons bacon fat and brown endive on each side.
+Render bacon on a large skillet on the stove, and set aside pieces on a paper towel.
+Add pecans to the bacon fat, stirring for a couple minutes, and add the pieces to the bacon.
+Pour off all but a couple tablespoons bacon fat down the endives, on each side.
 Place endive in a baking dish that can hold them all in a cozy fit.